 That situation may be worsening as a result of both the immediate and long-term effects of the COVID-19 pandemic.
 A study published in the Proceedings of the National Academy of Sciences in February 2021, based on calculations using data from October 2020, suggested that COVID-19 would lead to a projected reduction in life expectancy of 0.87 years for sixty-five-year-olds overall.
 The authors of that study calculated their projections under high-, medium-, and low-mortality scenarios based on predicted death totals from COVID-19 associated with greater or lesser mask compliance and found projected life-expectancy reductions ranging from 0.75 years under the low-mortality scenario to 0.94 years under the high-mortality scenario.
 However, even under the higher mortality scenario used by the authors, this did not take into account potentially longer-term health effects the virus may inflict on the elderly.

 While a reduction in life expectancy of only 0.87 years may not seem exceptionally large, the authors also projected much larger reductions in projected life expectancy for Black and Latino populations.
-Under the medium-mortality scenario, life expectancy for the white population at age sixty-five was protected to fall by only 0.63 years.
+Under the medium-mortality scenario, life expectancy for the white population at age sixty-five was projected to fall by only 0.63 years.
 Life expectancy for the Black population at age sixty-five was approximately 2.7 times worse, projected to fall by 1.73 years under the medium-mortality scenario, while life expectancy for the Latino population was projected to fall by 2.24 years (three-and-a-half times worse than their white counterparts.)
 Under the higher-mortality scenario, white, Black, and Latino sixty-five-year-olds saw projected reductions of 0.68 years, 2.26 years and 2.41 years, respectively.

 In an illustration of how much the scientific community continues to learn and be surprised by COVID-19, these same authors revisited these projections in early 2022.
 While this study is still in the preprint stage and has not yet undergone peer review, in reflecting on actual 2020 data, the authors note that overall life expectancy at age sixty-five actually fell by 1.1 years, more than the 0.87 years they had projected previously.
 While overall life expectancy fared worse than their projections, life expectancy in Black and Latino populations came in at similar levels to that which was projected: 1.5 years and 2.1 years, respectively.
 The authors further projected that, for 2021, overall life expectancy at age sixty-five would remain at a reduced 1.1 years, with slight improvement for Black and Latino populations at 1.2 years and 1.8 years, respectively.
 However, the authors are careful to note that “[t]he overall impacts on life expectancy in 2021 will almost certainly be even greater than those shown here because our estimates incorporate deaths from only COVID-19.”
 Finally, the authors caution that there is increasing evidence of an elevated mortality risk following infection with COVID-19 and that “the mortality impact of long COVID is not yet known.”